-- 3.1.1 To use the existing landscape and landforms on each lot as the base for all site design and building location / orientation. - 3.1.2 To minimize tree removal. - 3.1.3 To preserve and enhance existing vegetation and vistas. - 3.1.4 To revegetate areas disturbed during construction. - 3.1.5 To protect views to and from neighboring lots, streets and the golf course. - 3.1.6 To insure the use of plant palettes consistent with existing native plant communities.
+- 3.1.1 To use the existing landscape and landforms on each lot as the base for all site design, building location, and orientation. - 3.1.2 To minimize tree removal. - 3.1.3 To preserve and enhance existing vegetation and vistas including any disturbed during construction. - 3.1.4 To protect views to and from neighboring lots, streets and the golf course. - 3.1.5 To insure the use of plant palettes consistent with existing native plant communities.